AIxCyberChallenge/example-crs-architecture/docs/telemetry/README.md

 ## CRS Actions

-In order to track Tasks that are CRS are working on, the `metadata` field of each TaskDetail (received by the CRS API) should be added to each Span as attributes.
+In order to track Tasks that a CRS is working on, the `metadata` field of each TaskDetail (received by the CRS API) should be added to each Span as attributes.
 The metadata is a string,string map.
 For example:

 ```python